The following tropes are best served shaken, not stirred:

 Action Girl: Pam Bouvier, Wai Lin and May Day, principally.
 Though others, despite not lacking of good moments, go more for the Faux Action Girl side, sadly.

 Ironically, strong, independent female characters from the books often appear as bimbos in the films, (the first four films are probably the only time this happens, with the exception of Pussy Galore.)
 Bond's Jamaican ally Quarrel is also much more of a subordinate in the first film, mirroring Honey Ryder's dependance on Bond for protection being transformed into her simply walking out of the sea and, shortly afterwards, needing sex.
-Bond himself is a cardboard cut-out compared to the complicated, sympathetic character in the books.
+Bond himself is a cardboard cut-out compared to the complicated, sympathetic character in the books, although the Craig-era films have worked endlessly trying to rectify that.

 Adaptational Heroism: Tracy Di Vicenzo and Ali Kerim Bey are both portrayed as being far less ambiguous in the films, due to both being fairly close allies of Bond.
 Also, Kara Milovy, whose equivalent was the antagonist of the original short story.